NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Meditative Focus.md

-**Prerequisites** ki spells
+**Prerequisites** Qi Spells
 * * *
-Your meditation is so effective that you can achieve a deep focus.
-If you have spent at least 2 Focus Points since the last time you Refocused, you recover 2 Focus Points when you Refocus instead of 1.
+Your meditation is so effective that you can achieve a deep focus with the world around you.
+When you Refocus, you regain all your Focus Points instead of 1.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*